Mike Harris (Michigan politician)

-Mike Harris is an American law enforcement officer, businessman, and politician serving as a member of the Michigan House of Representatives since 2022, currently representing the 52nd district.
+Mike Harris (born March 16, 1973) is an American law enforcement officer, businessman, and politician serving as a member of the Michigan House of Representatives since 2022, currently representing the 52nd district.
 He is a member of the Republican Party.

 Early life and career

 After living in California as a child, Harris moved to Michigan, where he eventually attended Mott Community College.
 He has worked as a police officer.
 Harris owns and operates Paladin Training and Consulting, a firearms-training company.

 Political career

 Harris was elected in a special election to the 43rd district of the Michigan House of Representatives in May 2022.
 This district covered Lake Angelus, Clarkston, Independence Township, and part of Waterford Township.

 Following redistricting, Harris ran in the 52nd district in the 2022 Michigan House of Representatives election.
 He won reelection with 59% of the vote.

 In 2024, Harris was reelected against Democratic candidate Caroline Dargay.
 His campaign raised over $85,000 and spent just over $81,000, while Dargay neither raised nor spent any money.
 Harris won nearly 62% of the vote.